gerner/stellarpunk/designs/ideas.md

 bonsues.

 Player could be a crew member and not just the captain!

+# Missions

+* Characters have needs that the player (or any other character) can satisfy:
+    * Mining raw resources for production
+    * Buying goods for production
+    * Deliver goods from one owned station to another
+    * Ferry passengers/crew
+    * Gather intel
+* Defend a sector/sector entity
+* Patrol a sector and enforce "laws" (e.g. no mining, no trading certain goods, defend from pirate attacks)
+* Do piracy (e.g. factions warring on each other, you're a privateer)
+* Bounty hunting
+* Ferry a character, or goods, or intel/news to a location that a player has never been to promote exploration, or through dangerous space

 # Characters can do Quests and AI Planning